Buy Tickets Now!

 Sophia Hemsi

 Sophia Hemsi is a first-year Ph.D. student at Florida International University in the Marine Community and Behavioral Ecology Lab, where she studies the social behavior and ecology of marine animals.
 Her research explores topics ranging from bull shark social networks in the Everglades to the community dynamics of cetaceans in the Caribbean and the foraging patterns of killer whales in the Pacific Northwest.
 Originally from Colorado, Hemsi moved to South Florida to pursue her passion for marine science.
 She earned her bachelor’s degree in marine biology from FIU as a Presidential Scholar and graduated summa cum laude.
 She is also an NOAA Hollings Scholar and has conducted extensive fieldwork and outreach through her work with the Heithaus Lab and the FIU-ANGARI Foundation.
-Through her work, she aims to inspire environmental literacy and support conservation through science that tells a stor
+Through her work, she aims to inspire environmental literacy and support conservation through science that tells a story.

 Will Sample